mukasaj/aero-ui/README.md

   </a>
 </p>

-# Aero-Ui
+# Aero-UI

 ## Getting started

-To user aero run the following command
+To add Aero-UI to your project run the following command

 * npm i aero-ui